MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

     - **Azure OpenAI connection**: *Select the connection that was created when you created your hub*
     - **Training data**: Upload files
     - **Upload file**: Select the JSONL file you downloaded in a previous step.

+    > **Tip**: You don't have to wait for the data processing to be completed to continue to the next step.

     - **Validation data**: None
     - **Task parameters**: *Keep the default settings*
 1. Finetuning will start and may take some time to complete.